davidagler/lightcv/README.md

 ]
 ```

 For two columns, the margins are set using the `\contactleftmargin` and `\contactrightmargin` lengths.
 The `\contactsep` length determines the space between the left and right columns of the contact details section.
-The default of these lengths are `1in`, `1in`, and `1cm`, respectively.
 You can customize these lengths by using the `\setlength` command:

 ```tex
 \setlength{\contactleftmargin}{2em} % adjust this value as needed